Dario-Felipe/coodesh-challenge/README.md

 # Welcome to my Pharma inc by Coodesh Challenge

 This project was built with TypeScript for studies in itself.

+You can search patients by name, gender and nationality in this app by just typing keywords in the search input and seeing information about them.

-I'm so glad for made it.
+I'm so glad for made it. 🚀😊
 Let's get started?
 Steps to run this app bellow:

 ## Contents
 * ReactJS